Mississippi Paralegal Career Guide

 - Legal Research and Writing for Paralegals – Mastery of legal research and writing is what sets successful paralegals apart from the competition.
 This guide provides comprehensive information on efficient legal research processes and professional legal writing practices in an easy-to-understand format.
 The text also covers legal citation and effective use of electronic resources for the paralegal.

-- Fundamentals of Litigation for the Paralegal – This text takes paralegals through the legal process from the initial client consultation to the post-judgement phase, providing a helpful and in-depth understanding of the litigation process for those who wish to work in this area of law.
+- Fundamentals of Litigation for the Paralegal – This text takes paralegals through the legal process from the initial client consultation to the post-judgment phase, providing a helpful and in-depth understanding of the litigation process for those who wish to work in this area of law.
 The text has recently been updated to emphasize the role of technology in modern practice.

 - Mississippi Landlord and Tenant Law: With Forms – This helpful guide to tenancies, leases, and laws governing the tenant-landlord relationship is helpful for paralegals working in litigation or contract law.
 The text covers tort liability, breaches and remedies, and much more.
 Also included are lease forms for various types of contracts both residential and commercial.